Group actions with commensurated subsets, wallings and cubings: Commensurating actions and other properties

-\begin{prop}[Stone's representation theorem] For any Boolean algebra $A$, we have $\bigcap_{\xi\in\chi(A)}\Ker(\xi)=\{0\}$.
-In particular, we have $\chi(A)=\emptyset$ if and only if $A=\{0\}$. \end{prop} \begin{proof} Clearly, a Boolean algebra admits no nonzero nilpotent element.
+\begin{lem} For any Boolean algebra $A$, we have $\bigcap_{\xi\in\chi(A)}\Ker(\xi)=\{0\}$.
+In particular, we have $\chi(A)=\emptyset$ if and only if $A=\{0\}$. \end{lem} \begin{proof} Clearly, a Boolean algebra admits no nonzero nilpotent element.
 On the other hand, if $A$ is an arbitrary commutative ring, an elementary application of Zorn's lemma shows that the intersection of all prime ideals is the set of nilpotent elements \cite[Theorem 1.2]{Mat}.
 Thus if $A$ is a Boolean algebra, this intersection is trivial.
-Moreover, a Boolean algebra which is a domain is necessarily equal to $\{0,1\}$; in other words, the prime ideals in a Boolean algebra are exactly the kernels of ultrafilterings.
+Moreover, a Boolean algebra which is a domain is necessarily equal to $\{0,1\}$; in other words, the prime ideals in a Boolean algebra are exactly the kernels of multiplicative characters.
 So the proof is complete. \end{proof}